 License Plate Math

-Add the numbers on a license plate before you pass the car.
+Add or multiply the numbers on a license plate before you pass the car.

 One person chooses a person, place, or thing.
 The other occupants of the car have to ask “yes” or “no” questions to find out what it is.
 They can only ask 20 questions.
 The winner chooses the next item.

 “I Spy” is difficult to play if you’re looking outside because you usually pass the object long before someone guesses it.
 It’s easier to play inside the car where everyone has a chance to see what you “spy.”

 The players create a list of what they would eat from A to Z. Each player repeats the items listed so far and adds one of their own.
 For example, “I’m so hungry, I could eat an ape,” followed by, ”I’m so hungry, I could eat an ape and a balloon.”

 This game is for toddlers, and you’ve most likely already played it outside of the car.
 Ask your kid, “Where’s your arm?
 Where’s your ear?” and have them point to it.

 Choose a topic such as animals, names, or countries.
 Players take turns going through the alphabet naming one of those things for each letter.
 Animals: Aardvark, baboon, cow, deer, easter bunny, etc. For more of a challenge, try playing it without the alphabet.
 The next person has to choose an animal that starts with the last letter of the animal selected before it.
 Example: Duck, Kangaroo, Octopus, Swan, Newt, Tree Frog, Giraffe, etc.

 Follow this with a conversation about how paper is supposed to win over the rock by giving it a hat?
 Have them pick something that they think could work better than paper in this game and have them explain.

 Start a story.
 Each person takes turns to continue the story.
 You can do it by word, by sentence, or just based on when you can’t think of anything else to say.